-Dharma: Sankrit for cosmic law and order, phenomena, and the teachings of Buddha.
+Dharma is Sankrit for cosmic law and order, phenomena, and the teachings of Buddha.

-The Two Truths: the Heart Sutra is the Two Truths way, which say that the teachings — the Four Noble Truths/8-fold path/Dharma — are accurate descriptions of conventional truth, yet they are mere statements about reality, not reality itself.
-Therefore, they are not applicable to the ultimate truth, that is, by definition, beyond mental understanding.
-So, the Bodhisattva path relies on the perfection of wisdom (Complete Wisdom), which perceives reality directly without conceptual attachment, thereby transcending/transforming into a state of Nirvana, resolved and in touch with the true nature of reality.
+The Two Truths: the Heart Sutta is known as the Two Truths Way.
+The Buddhist Two Truths Way states that the teachings — the Four Noble Truths, 8-fold path, and Dharma — are accurate descriptions/teachings, yet they are only statements about reality, not reality itself.
+Therefore, teachings aren’t applicable to the ultimate truth (absent of distortion/illusion/obstacles/delusions etc), which is, by definition, beyond mental understanding.
+Therefore, the Bodhisattva path relies on the perfection of or transcendent wisdom (Complete Wisdom), which perceives reality directly, unfettered and deep in the practices on the path of a Bodhisattva.

-Buddhist context of meaning for “empty”: The word for emptiness is Sunyata, literally translated as “emptiness, voidness”.
+Buddhist context of meaning for “empty”: The word for emptiness is Sunyata, and literally translates as “emptiness, voidness.”
 However, the Buddhist concept of sunyata isn’t literal, it is understood as: an unchanging essence of emptiness and non-being — a quality of all phenomena — with three different contexts of meaning.
-It can be: 1. a part of reality 2. a meditative state or observation of experience 3. a type of awareness, release, letting go, detachment from base desires, attachment, reactions, clinging and craving.
-A middle way avoids the extremes of both rejection of the body, senses, being; and attachment to non-being etc. In the Buddhist Madhyamaka and Tibetan schools: empty is equivalent to saying that anything that is dependent on anything else is empty.
-There is no one separate thing in essence.
-In the Buddhist Hua Yen school: Everything is connected and interdependent.
-One thing contains all other things, all exist as one.
+It can be: 1.
+A part of reality.
+2. A meditative state or observation of experience.
+3. A type of awareness, release, letting go/detachment from base desires, reactions, clinging and craving.
+(The Buddhist Middle Way avoids the extremes of both rejection of the body, senses, and being; and attachment to them).
+In the Buddhist Madhyamaka and Tibetan schools: empty is anything that is dependent on anything else, yet is being seen and treated as separate, is empty.
+There is no one separate thing/being, in essence.
+In the Buddhist Hua Yen school: Everything is understood to be connected and interdependent.
+One thing contains all other things, and all exist as one.
 Reality is a cosmos of infinite realms within and upon realms.
-Buddhist teacher, Thich Nhat Hanh: upholds emptiness as a marker of interdependence, which he calls “interbeing”.
+Buddhist teacher, Thich Nhat Hanh: upholds emptiness as a marker of interdependence, which he calls “interbeing.”
 For all that exists: being = inter-being.
-He explains that there is no separation between suffering and enlightenment or between cause and effect.
-They are not considered individual or separate entities.
+He explains that there is no separation between suffering and enlightenment, or between cause and effect.
 Cause and effect are understood to co-arise (samutpada) — everything is a result of multiple conditions.
-A cause is an effect at the same time that an effect is a cause.
-This is a work and practice where duality is transcended/transformed within the full understanding and awakening to the nature of reality.
-See the following quote for context:
+A cause is an effect, at the same time that an effect is a cause.
+This is a work and practice where duality is transcended and transformed within the full understanding/awakening to the “true nature of reality.”

 “Because Bodhisattvas are free from fear, they can help many people.
 Non-fear is the greatest gift we can offer to those we love….If we have practiced and have touched the ultimate dimension of reality….we don’t need to run away from our afflictions….We see that afflictions and enlightenment are one….when we have a true mind, the afflictions are no longer there….We are no longer afraid of birth and death because we have touched the nature of interbeing.”~ Thich Nhat Hanh, The Pocket Thich Nhat Hanh: “Enlightenment” pg.
 102. Compiled and edited by Melvin McLeod, Boston & London: Shambala Publications (2012).